Hudson River Fisheries Unit

-The Hudson River Fisheries Unit of the Bureau of Marine Resources takes a river-wide approach to its work which covers the Hudson Valley portions of Regions 2, 3, and 4 of the NYSDEC.
+The Hudson River Fisheries Unit of the Division of Marine Resources takes a river-wide approach to its work which covers the Hudson Valley portions of Regions 2, 3, and 4 of the NYSDEC.
 Research focuses on migratory fish in the 152 miles of the Hudson River Estuary from the George Washington Bridge in New York City to the Federal Dam located in Troy.
 The Unit also gathers data on resident species such as the shortnose sturgeon, black bass (largemouth and smallmouth bass), and many other fishes among the almost 200 other species that occur in the Hudson.

 Managing Anadromous Fish